Eligibility, Residency Requirement, Commitment,

 As the Office of Residence Life gives leadership to the professional management of campus housing living areas, the Office of Housing Services provides logistical support, helping undergraduate students secure their housing assignments, issuing keys and furniture, and maintaining student housing records.
 Community life in the living areas is managed by Residence Life, everything from visitation and guests to roommate relations and room changes, room decorations, and pool rules.
 In addition to these Housing Services policies, students should become familiar with the Residence Life Policies and Expectations for Living in Community.

-All freshmen and sophomore students and those upper division students living in campus housing are subject to these policies and procedures along with the Residence Life Policies and Expectations for Living in Community, the Student Standards of Conduct, and all APU Campus Policies.
+All students assigned to or applying for campus housing are subject to these policies and procedures along with the Residence Life Policies and Expectations for Living in Community, the Student Standards of Conduct, and all APU Campus Policies.

 APU provides campus housing only to undergraduate students enrolled in at least 7 units on the Azusa campus.
 APU does not have a housing program for married students or students in graduate programs, Adult and Professional Studies programs, or nonundergraduate international programs.
 While it is the desire of the university to provide campus housing to every student who seeks it, there is not enough housing space to accommodate all undergraduate students.
 Some upper-division students will live off campus at some point during their time at APU.
 Transfer-student juniors and seniors are often the last to request a housing assignment and will be assigned on a space-available basis in any living area other than the freshmen halls.